 “Better together” was the mantra of the 10th Annual Site Solutions Summit, hosted by the Society of Clinical Research Sites (SCRS).
 The overarching goal of the Summit was to focus on the benefits of collaboration among all involved (SCRS represents over 2,400 sites across 40 countries).
-The Summit kicked-off Friday afternoon (10/9) with opening remarks from Jamie Macdonald, CEO, INC Research in which he set the stage on the evolution of the healthcare environment.
-In case you were still questioning whether technology has a definitive place in our industry, stop looking for an answer.
+The Summit kicked off Friday afternoon (10/9) with opening remarks from Jamie Macdonald, CEO of INC Research in which he set the stage for the evolution of the healthcare environment.
+In case you are still questioning whether technology has a definitive place in our industry, stop looking for an answer.
 It’s here!
 As an industry, we need to accept this change and determine how best to incorporate it into our business models.
 It’s not going away.

-Sunday morning was a beautiful, brisk day which set the perfect stage for the annual 5K Fun Run/Walk for the Heroes, sponsored by DAC Patient Recruitment Services.
+Sunday morning was a beautiful, brisk day that set the perfect stage for the annual 5K Fun Run/Walk for the Heroes, sponsored by DAC Patient Recruitment Services.
 Donations for the Center for Information and Study on Clinical Research Participation were collected resulting in over $3,000 in support of the Medical Heroes campaign.
 What an awesome achievement!
-And speaking of achievements, 82 participants started and finished the 5K fun run among the beautiful surroundings of Amelia Island.
+Speaking of achievements, 82 participants started and finished the 5K fun run among the beautiful surroundings of Amelia Island.
 A good time was had by all.

 After a quick networking breakfast, we gathered on baited breath awaiting the announcement of the winner of SPIRA award.
 The winner was….
 Mzansi Ethic Research Center for their creativity in bringing traditional healers into the outreach fold!
 Congratulations to everyone involved.